antonionunnally/Python/ARW_zeros/readme.md

 # 🔧 Customization

-Several business rules are intentionally centralized so they can be modified without changing the core processing workflow.
+Several business rules are centralized so they can be modified without changing the core processing workflow.

-For example:
+### Zero-to-empty fields

 ```python
 ZERO_TO_EMPTY_FIELDS
 ```

-controls which fields convert `"0"` to an empty value.
+Controls which fields convert `"0"` to an empty value.

+### Refund reason codes

 ```python
 ZERO_REFUND_REASON_CODES
 ```

-controls which transaction reasons force the refund amount to zero.
+Controls which transaction reasons force the refund amount to zero.

-The state conversion logic is maintained through:
+### State mappings

 ```python
 STATE_ABBREVIATIONS
 ```

-This makes the application easier to adapt as business requirements change.
+Contains the state-name-to-abbreviation mappings.

 ---

 # 🚧 Future Improvements

-Potential future enhancements include:

 * [ ] Add automated unit tests
 * [ ] Add CSV validation before processing